moon0326/php-couchbase-rest-api-client/README.md

 update requests in parallel, which is not possible (or hard) with the official PHP SDK.

 ## Disadvantage
-- Couchbase Rest API endpoint may not perform as good as protocol used by the official SDK.
+- Couchbase Rest API endpoint may not perform as good as its official SDK, which takes advantage of its optimized protocol.

 ## Setup